 Think With Google notes that online video has exploded.
 “Watch time on YouTube is growing fast, up 50% YoY.”
 Click on the link to read more.

 What does this mean for nonprofits?
 Certainly, it should be a communications priority to create and post videos online, whether you create cinematic masterpieces, or a simple YouTube Video Editor productions like mine.

 Pinterest and Instagram – two highly visual platforms – are also anticipated to grow.
 As I review my Pinterest “stats,” for instance, I am amazed at how many people are visiting my page each month.
 I can see now that more time polishing and posting to my boards is in order!

-This blog is based on my experiences in the nonprofit sector as a staff member and volunteer.
-I discuss both my most challenging and most rewarding experiences.
-By sharing this information and the results of my research, I hope you will gain confidence in tackling fundraising challenges, and that you will also learn to do more with less.
+Carolyn’s Nonprofit Blog is based on my experiences in the nonprofit sector both as a staff member and as a volunteer.
+Throughout this website, I discuss my most challenging and rewarding experiences.
+By sharing this information, I hope you will gain confidence in tackling your fundraising challenges!

 Carolyn M. Appleton, CFRE